 During all competition events, systems will compete on their own with no human involvement.

 Scoring during all events is simple: systems will score points based on their ability to Evaluate software, maintain software Availability, and Secure software from the presence of harmful flaws.

 During competition events, CGC systems will analyze custom compiled software (written in the C language family) built exclusively for the competition.
 This software collection (Challenge Binaries) will implement network services built on no currently existing code or protocol.
-This will challenge competitor systems to utilize general-purpose problem solving techniques.
+This will challenge competitor systems to utilize general-purpose problem-solving techniques.

 In 2015, CGC will hold its first qualifying event.
 A large collection of Challenge Binaries will be distributed by DARPA and systems around the world will race to automatically Secure & Evaluate it.
 Teams will transmit a secured version of the software collection back to DARPA along with inputs that locate flaws.
-After completing a DARPA site visit, top finishers receive $750,000 (see official Rules for details) and become eligible for the CGC final event.
+After a successful DARPA site visit, top finishers receive $750,000 (see official Rules for details) and become eligible for the CGC final event.

-In 2016, CGC will hold its final event co-located with the DEF CON Conference in Las Vegas, NV where the competition will take place head to head on a network.
+In 2016, CGC will hold its final event co-located with the DEF CON Conference in Las Vegas, NV, where the competition will take place head to head on a network.
 Systems will autonomously create network defenses, deploy patches and mitigations, monitor the network, and evaluate the defenses of competitors.

 The final competition event will be visualized, narrated, and streamed worldwide.
 CGC is open at no cost to teams around the world, and the top prize at the final competition event will be $2M.